amarpersaud/NeuralNet/README.md

 ## Using NeuralNetworkBase

 * Include the project in your solution
-* Add a reference to the projext
+* Add a reference to the project
 * Add the using statement `using NeuralNetworkBase;` to your .cs file
 * Create a network.